Vyral/brandon-montemayor/_drafts/why-now-is-the-time-for-buyers-and-sellers-to-act.md

 {% include youtube.html %}

-As we near the end of summer, the window of opportunity is now for buyers and sellers.
+<center>As we near the end of summer, the window of opportunity is now for buyers and sellers.</center>

 We’re well into August, which means it’s time for a quick Santa Clarita market update and a primer on what you can expect for the rest of 2019.